-The Cornerstone Program of General Education provides students with foundational knowledge, diversity of experience, and cultivates a spirit of curiosity and intellectual rigor that are the hallmarks of a well-rounded liberal arts education.
-The goal of the Cornerstone Program is to lead students to examine critically the self, society, culture, and the natural world.
-The program honors Stonehill's commitment to free inquiry and social responsibility, in the tradition of Catholic higher education.
+The mission of the Cornerstone Program is to lead every Stonehill student to examine critically the self, society, culture, and the natural world.
+The program honors the College's commitment to free inquiry and social responsibility in the tradition of Catholic higher education.
 Through the development of the knowledge, competencies, and values that are central to the Cornerstone Program, every Stonehill student will be prepared for a life of learning and responsible citizenship.